Hi everyone,

 1 cup raspberry jam

-1 cup of berries (raspberries, blackberries are best but you can also add or replace with strawberries, blueberries)
+1 cup of berries (raspberries, blackberries are best but you can also add or replace with strawberries, blueberries) 1 cup of rum mint leaves for decoration

 1. Bake the Dunken Hines chocolate cake as directed.
 Once cooled, slice into small pieces the size of a Mars bars or smaller, depending on the size of your pan.